snaky666/portfolioA/replit.md

 # Aiieras - Trilingual Recipe Website

 ## Overview
 Aiieras is a multi-page static recipe website supporting three languages: Arabic (RTL), English, and French.
 Users can browse recipes, filter by category, search, and save favorites to local storage.
-The site features a clean, modern design with Palm Oil and Coconut color palette.
+The site features a sophisticated, premium design with a beige/black/white color palette, advanced CSS animations, and modern glassmorphism effects.

 ## Pages
 - **index.html** - Home page with hero section
 - **recipes.html** - Browse and search recipes
+- **lifestyle.html** - Culinary lifestyle tips and kitchen wisdom
 - **about.html** - About the author
 - **contact.html** - Contact form